Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Uphill in the Klein Karoo, under the sun the temperatures reach 50 degrees Centigrade

 Barrydale is a tourist town where many artists live.
-It’s a small but lively village nestled within a dry and evocative landscape, surrounded by vineyards and farms.
+It’s a small but lively village nestled in a dry, evocative landscape, surrounded by vineyards and farms.
 It lies along Route 62, the 250km-long South African version of the American Route 66, a scenic drive among the arid landscapes of the Klein (Little in Afrikaans) Karoo, connecting Ashton to Oudtshoorn.

 Barrydale has a few pubs, one inside the backpackers’ hostel, several restaurants, a craft beer garden, and many guesthouses.
-If you go during the weekend the prices are higher and often everything is full so book first.
+If you go during the weekend, the prices are higher and often everything is sold out, so book first.
 We slept here:

-But another interesting place worth spending the night in is the Karoo Art Hotel, where artworks of many local artists are displayed in a gallery but also in rooms.
+But another interesting place worth spending the night is the Karoo Art Hotel, where artworks by many local artists are displayed in a gallery and in the rooms.

-Among the restaurants, the best one according to several locals we talked with, is the Country Pumpkin, a famed stop along the R62 which will greet you with a huge pumpkin sculpture.
+Among the restaurants, the best, according to several locals we talked with, is the Country Pumpkin, a famed stop along the R62 that greets you with a giant pumpkin sculpture.

 Other attractions in Barrydale are:

-• the Barrydale Hand Weavers, a woman collective creating colorful handcrafts using old-fashioned looms
+• The Barrydale Hand Weavers, a women’s collective creating colorful handicrafts using old-fashioned looms

-• Hardy’s Memories of Africa, a collection of oddities and handcrafts from many African countries
+• Hardy’s Memories of Africa, a collection of oddities and handicrafts from many African countries

 The Little Karoo